logtail/logback-logtail/README.md

 ```

 Finally, you have to provide a `LOGTAIL_INGEST_KEY`, an API key you'll find in the Logtail console when creating a source.
 If you don't provide an API key, the appender will be automatically disabled (with a warning).

+The `queueSize` and `discardingThreshold` are native Logback AsyncAppender attributes.
+Read the [official docs](https://logback.qos.ch/manual/appenders.html#AsyncAppender) to learn more.

 ### Configuration options